 How to activate the Private Relay function?

-Again, keep in mind that using the Private Relay function is limited to users who have a paid iCloud plan.
-Any plan will work, as long as it is a paid one.
+Again, remember that Private Relay is limited to users with a paid iCloud plan.
+Any plan will work as long as it is a paid one.

 Using an Apple mobile device:

 - Go to Settings > Apple ID (your name banner)

 - Tap on iCloud and then on the Private Relay option